 Brooklyn School for Global Studies is a public high school in New York.
-The principal of Brooklyn School for Global Studies is MR. JOSEPH O'BRIEN and can be contacted at email@example.com.
-354 students go to Brooklyn School for Global Studies and identify primarily as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+The principal of Brooklyn School for Global Studies is MR. JOSEPH O'BRIEN, whose e-mail is firstname.lastname@example.org.
+354 students go to Brooklyn School for Global Studies and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
 6% of the Brooklyn School for Global Studies students are "limited in English proficiency."
 80% of the 354 students here have subsidized lunches.
-The student to teacher ratio at Brooklyn School for Global Studies is 11:1.
+The ratio of students to teachers at Brooklyn School for Global Studies is 11:1.
 Cobble Hill School of American Studies is one of the nearest high schools.

 - Drawing painting

 - P.E. classes

 |Native American or Native Alaskan||1%||0.4%|

 |Students eligible for free or reduced-price lunch program||80%||64%|